dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 * it helps with some object oriented style with the new `class` syntax but it also introduces new functional methods such as the arrow functions and generators and iterators.

 * objects that allow you iterate through a sequence while keeping track of position and providing a next funciton
-* generator is a function that acts as an iterator.
+* generator is a function that acts as an iterator. can return intermediate values for instance.

+---
+name: SA3

+<iframe src='https://gfycat.com/ifr/DearestIllinformedBlackbird' frameborder='0' scrolling='no' width='440' height='520' allowfullscreen></iframe>

+???
+* shall we code together on the board?

 ---